AtilioA/mpv-reencode-cut/README.md

   - **Audio-only mode** for extracting audio without video
 - Saves your preferences for future sessions.
 - User-friendly **OSD configuration menu** built into mpv.
+- **Streaming support**: Cut from online sources (YouTube, etc.) with options for output directory and download mode (partial or full).

 ---